-What this famous quote from famous management consultant Peter Drucker means is that, no matter how good your strategy is, it’s reliant on teams of people effectively collaborating to implement it.
-And this is where that nebulous concept that we term company culture is so important.
+What this famous quote from management consultant Peter Drucker means is that, no matter how good your strategy is, it’s reliant on teams of people effectively collaborating to implement it.
+And this is where the nebulous concept that we term company culture is so important.

 As a healthy organizational culture—which really translates as happy, motivated, and collaborative teams working toward the company’s mission—is such a crucial factor for success, it’s important that leaders maintain and nurture it.